Optimal smoothing parameter in Eilers-Whittaker smoother: Spectral entropy selection criterion

 For each $\lambda_i$ value, take the residuals given by equation (\ref{eq:R}) and calculate their spectral entropy.
 Perform the same calculation for $D\hat{s}$, that is, the difference operator acting over the smoothed data.
 Let us call such a value $H_{\hat{y}}$.
 The smoother the solution, the smaller the high-frequency bound of the power spectrum.
 We proceed as follows.
 Inspired by the L- and V- curve construction, consider the set of $h_{\lambda_i}=(\log H_S, \log H_{\hat{y}})$, and from there calculated a V-type curve by taking consecutive values and computing its Euclidean distance

 The corresponding $e_\lambda$ vs $\lambda$ curve will be called the S-curve.
 In Figure \ref{fig:vcurve}, the S-curve of an arbitrary continuous function is shown.
 The curve shows local maximum values.
-The $\lambda$ value for the absolute maximum of $e_\lambda$ is taken as the regularization parameter.
+The $\lambda$ value for the absolute maximum of $e_\lambda$ was empirically found to be a good choice for the regularization parameter.